datenzwergin/LPIC1/README.md

 The “ict@innovation: Training Guide on Linux System Administration - LPI Certification Level 1” has been released under an open licence (Creative Commons Attribution-Share Alike 3.0 Germany License) allowing for free distribution, remixing and updating of the material.
-Our goal is thereby to empower local African training institutions to offer low-cost trainings.
+The goal is thereby to empower local African training institutions to offer low-cost trainings.
 And we are looking forward to further building and updating of this Training Guide in the spirit of sharing and mutual capacity building.